10 Best Day Trips from Reykjavik

 Reykjavík Port| ©Jim Kelly

-It is highly recommended to take a tour from Reykjavík because there are many attractions on the island, so taking a tour will allow you to see in detail some of the natural beauties of this beautiful country.
+A tour from Reykjavík is highly recommended because there are many attractions on the island, so taking a tour will allow you to see in detail some of the natural beauties of this beautiful country.

-What are the advantages of taking a guided tour vs. visiting Reykjavik on my own?
+What are the advantages of taking a tour or visiting Reykjavík on my own?

 Snorkelling in Silfra| ©Francisco Antunes